 - Your original Decree of Divorce with a copy of the filed Joint Petition attached (there should be a case number and a filing date on the first page of the Joint Petition);

-You can bring the documents to the courthouse and drop them in the judge’s drop box located on the third floor of family court, or you can mail everything to the court.
+Bring the documents to the courthouse and drop them in the Department Drop Box on the 1st floor outside the Self-Help Center, or mail everything to the court.